myst6re/hyne/README.md

 ### Dependencies

-Hyne needs Qt4.7 at least to be compiled.
-If your version is lower than Qt5, you may need the GZIP library (zlib package).
+Hyne needs Qt5 at least to be compiled.
+If your Qt installation does not have QtZlib, you may need the GZIP library (zlib package).

 #### zlib on Windows

-Execute the following commands to fill the zlib directory:
+Execute the following commands to fill the zlib directory (if needed):

     git submodule update --init

 #### About taskbar button feature (Windows 7+)

-This feature is only available with Qt5.2.
+This feature is only available with Qt5.2+.

 ### Compile with Qt Creator